Rightpoint/android-template/README.md

     * Try to follow the convention of app name and build flavor for the alias:
         * For example: `doormanDevelop`, `doormanSprint` and `doormanBeta`
     * Update the `app/build.gradle` file to reflect these keystore values
-3. Create `develop` and `sprint` tracks on Hockey under the `Raizlabs` organization or else the Raizlabs Hockey API token will not work and a `404` will be thrown when attempting to deploy to Hockey.
-The Raizlabs Hockey API token is in the Raizlabs vault in 1Password.
+3. Create `develop` and `sprint` tracks on App Center under the `RightpointApps` organization or else the App Center API token will not work and a `404` will be thrown when attempting to deploy to App Center.
+The Rightpoint App Center API token is in the Development vault in 1Password.
 4. Set your project up on CircleCI
 5. Add the following environment variables to CircleCI **(A note on the following environment variables: they are prefixed with `ORG_GRADLE_PROJECT_` so they can be accessed within our Gradle scripts as project properties.
 This makes it easier for us to fake them outside of a CI environment.)**
-    * `ORG_GRADLE_PROJECT_HOCKEYAPP_TOKEN` set to Raizlabs' HockeyApp token
+    * `ORG_GRADLE_PROJECT_APPCENTER_TOKEN` set to Rightpoint's App Center token
-    * The IDs for each of the tracks being deployed to HockeyApp:
-        * `ORG_GRADLE_PROJECT_HOCKEYAPP_ID_DEVELOP` set to the develop track's HockeyApp ID
-        * `ORG_GRADLE_PROJECT_HOCKEYAPP_ID_SPRINT` set to the sprint track's HockeyApp ID
-        * Beta is optional*
     * `ORG_GRADLE_PROJECT_KEY_PASSWORD` set to the keystores' key password
     * `ORG_GRADLE_PROJECT_STORE_PASSWORD` set to the keystores' store password
     * Any keys that we don't want living in the repo